Will Prince Harry Propose To Meghan Markle With Ring Made From Diana’s Tiara?

 Prince Harry was so smitten with Meghan that he danced for her at their table.

 “Harry even showed off his limbo techniques and Meghan was very impressed.
 They are totally relaxed in one another’s company.
-They goof about and play pranks.”
+They goof about and play pranks.

 “If anything, Harry is the one who’s gone all fingers and thumbs.
 He’s seriously in love.”